 Can I Create a Calculation for a Specific Client?

-Does the Data Exporter export Calculated Metrics?
+Does the Data Exporter Export Calculated Metrics?

 Yes, the Data Exporter in TapClicks can export Calculated Metrics.
 These metrics are treated like standard metrics.
 Calculated Metrics will appear alongside standard metrics in the data fields selection list when configuring a Data Export.